 Medicare Annual Election Period / Medicare Annual Enrollment Period (October 15 to December 7):

-The Annual Election Period or AEP is your yearly opportunity to make changes to your Medicare Part D coverage or to sign up for it if you don't already have it.
+The Annual Election Period or AEP is your yearly opportunity to change your Medicare Part D coverage or to sign up for it if you don't already have it.

 Medicare Advantage Dis-enrollment Period (January 1 to Valentine's Day):